 .\sentinelctl.exe load -slam

-If you should need to reenable S1 after work such as the above, here’s a paste:
+If you should need to reenable S1 and your command prompt is not where you need it, here’s a paste:

 cd "C:\Program Files\SentinelOne\Sentinel*" .\sentinelctl.exe load -slam